VibeCoder01/ConsentFormFetcher/src/README.md

 ### 8. Admin & Access Control

-Access to the Configuration page is managed by Active Directory security groups.
-There are four levels of access:
+Access to the application and its configuration page is managed by Active Directory security groups.
+If groups are configured, all users must be a member of the base **User Access Group** to log in.
+Additional permissions are granted by adding users to the `Change` and `Full` access groups.
+A user's highest-level role determines their permissions.

--   **Authenticated (No Roles)**: A user who successfully logs in but is not a member of any of the application's admin groups.
-They can see the "Data Source" and "File Paths" configuration, but all fields are disabled (read-only).
-All other configuration sections are hidden.
+There are three levels of access:

--   **Read Admin**: A member of the "Read Access" AD group.
+-   **User Access (Read-Only)**: A member of the "User Access" AD group.
 They can view all application settings, but all controls (buttons, inputs, switches) are disabled.
-This is a true read-only role for the entire configuration.
+This is a read-only role for the entire configuration page and the minimum requirement to use the application.

--   **Change Admin**: A member of the "Change Access" AD group.
+-   **Change Admin**: A member of the "Change Access" AD group (and by extension, the User Access group).
 They have full read/write access to all application settings, including data sources, file paths, staff lists, and behavior toggles.
 They **cannot**, however, change the core Active Directory authentication settings.

--   **Full Admin**: A member of the "Full Access" AD group.
+-   **Full Admin**: A member of the "Full Access" AD group (and by extension, the other groups).
 This is the super-administrator.
 They have all the permissions of a `Change` admin, plus the exclusive ability to configure the Active Directory connection itself.
 This role is required for the initial setup and for managing the application's security.

 ---